 This sausage stuffing recipe is all that and more.
 It’s delicious, comes together quickly and easily, and leaves everyone wanting more.
 It’s made with juicy Italian sausage, lightly toasted bread, fresh sage and, onions, garlic, and loads of flavor and texture.

 I think we can all agree at this point, that when serving a Thanksgiving or Christmas turkey dinner, sometimes it’s the sides that are the showstoppers!
-I’ve tried a lot of different stuffing recipes over the years, and this recipe for sausage stuffing is right up there, along with my classic buttery herb stuffing, as one of my favorites.
+I’ve tried a lot of different stuffing recipes over the years, and this recipe for sausage stuffing is right up there, along with my classic buttery herb stuffing and my Crockpot Stuffing, as my favorites.
 It’s quite flexible in terms of ingredients, with the option of adding in your own personal flare.
 I love it the way it is, but by all means, you do you.

 If you like a little heat, use hot Italian sausage instead of mild.
 If you like a little extra seasoning, poultry seasoning is an optional add-in.
 Need some more mushrooms in your life?
 Stuffing recipes are neat like that.
 It’s a bunch of ingredients that come together in harmony, but still, there’s always room to get creative.